michaeldayreads/reference/git.md

 `git stash clear` to remove all items from the stash **caution**

 # by concept or use pattern

+## cherry-pick

+Cherry pick is a method to apply a commit - or set of commits - and create a new commit for each.
+One example is if your team has release branches in addition to a master branch.
+As each member of the team works on fixes and features, all of those commits are merged to master.
+Then, depending on timing and completeness relative to releases, the commits associated with a given feature can be "cherry-picked" into the feature branches.

+This produces a history on the feature branches that tracks the history seen on the master branch.

+As always, there are as many ways to implement cherry-pick as there are teams that use it, but here is one example:

+`git cherry-pick -x -m 1 <commit-id>`

+* The `-x` options instructs git to include a "cherry-picked from ..." bread crumb in the log.
+* the `-m 1` instructs git which parent number to choose as mainline.

+## ignore

+`vim .git/info/exclude`  to ignore items in a local repo where the ignores themselves are not committed to the repo.

 ## rebase branch changes into updated master